 To close the loop and ensure quality recycling, all aluminium scrap exported from Europe should be recycled under Environment Health and Safety (EHS) standards which are equivalent to the European EHS standards.

-Our request for equivalent standards found its way into the Waste and Packaging Waste Directives.
+Our request for equivalent standards found its way into the Waste and Packaging and Packaging Waste Directives.
 However, EU policy makers only agreed to apply “broadly equivalent” conditions for exported waste, without specifying the standards to be applied.
-Following the adoption of these Directives, the European Commission launched a study to find a solution to defining these “broadly equivalent” conditions.
-European Aluminium has continued its advocacy efforts to ensure that the reference for these conditions will meet existing ISO standards and that Member States will take a harmonised approach to enforce the conditions.
+Following the adoption of these Directives, the European Commission then launched a study to find a solution to defining these “broadly equivalent” conditions.
+European Aluminium has continued its advocacy efforts to ensure that the reference for these conditions will both meet existing ISO standards and that member states ensure take a harmonised approach to ensuring that the conditions are met.

 During 2018, the European Commission worked on the Waste Shipment Regulation (WSR), due to be reviewed by 2020.
 The WSR lays down rules for waste shipments, both within the EU and between the EU and non-EU countries, with the specific aim of improving environmental protection.
 The European Commission organised two public consultations and stakeholders’ meetings took place.
 European Aluminium stressed the need to reduce the administrative burdens for transporting waste and highlighted the lack of harmonised definitions, which lead to delays in waste shipment.
 We also asked the Commission to simplify the notification procedure and Member State alignment on the interpretation of waste classification.
 Other requests included the need for a new green-listed code in Annex IIIB for aluminium window profiles and for an EU-protected digital system that would allow companies to submit Annex VII in electronic form.